markbpryan/vitepress_experiment/docs/en/guide/using-vue.md

 ### Interpolation

-Each Markdown file is first compiled into HTML and then passed on as a Vue component to the Vite process pipeline.
+Each Markdown file is first compiled into XML and then passed on as a Vue component to the Vite process pipeline.
 This means you can use Vue-style interpolation in text:

 **Input**